 There are many VPN providers out there, with some more reliable and safe than others.
-As a rule, we’d suggest a paid-for service such as ExpressVPN which offers a 100 per cent risk-free money back guarantee.
-If you're not happy with the service any time within the first 30-days, then you can cancel with no penalties at all.
+As a rule, we’d suggest a paid-for service such as ExpressVPN which offers a 100 percent risk-free money-back guarantee.
+If you're not happy with the service at any time within the first 30 days, then you can cancel with no penalties at all.

 Try ExpressVPN risk-free for 30 days

 ExpressVPN offers a 30-day money back guarantee with its VPN service.
 You can use it to watch on your mobile, tablet, laptop, TV, games console and more.
 There's 24/7 customer support and three months free when you sign-up.
 Try it – it's easier than you think.

 1. Install the VPN of your choice.
 ExpressVPN is the one we recommend.

 2. Open up the VPN app and choose the location of the service you wish to access.
 For the Champions League footie, you may wish to choose 'USA' for Paramount +.

 3. Then head over to Paramount+ on your browser or device and enjoy the free Champions League live stream!